dirkhugo/iotsens/sensps3dh.md

    unique description in terms of parameters, etc.) may be the only prerequisite for authentication.
-In addition, in case of radio sensing no other interface at the IoT device would be required beyond the radio interfacew which can be used for both, communication and the OOB transmission of the identity and unique token.
+In addition, in case of radio sensing no other interface at the IoT device would be required beyond the radio interface which can be used for both, communication and the OOB transmission of the identity and unique token.

 # The Need for New Authentication Models